oemof/exerpy/docs/api.rst

     using the extracted properties.
 This ensures consistency in fluid property models between the simulation and exergy calculations.

-    5. **Chemical Exergy Calculation**: Computes chemical exergy based on material composition, utilizing the Ahrendts reference environment.
+    5. **Chemical Exergy Calculation**: Calculates chemical exergy based on material composition, utilizing the Ahrendts reference environment.

     6. **Data Storage**: Saves the parsed data and exergy calculations into a JSON file for subsequent analysis.

-It is possible to provide a JSON file containing the connection and component data in in the appropriate structure and format.
-This must include the information regarding the physical exergy values (mechanical and thermal), as ExerPy does not compute them autonomously.
+It is possible to provide a JSON file containing the connection and component data in the appropriate structure and format.
+This file must include information on the physical exergy values (mechanical and thermal), as ExerPy does not calculate them autonomously.
-In this case, the mehtod :code:`from_json` should be used to load the data.
-The chemical exergy calculation is subsequently conducted based on this provided data and the Ahrendts reference environment.
+In this case, the method :code:`from_json` should be used to load the data.
+The chemical exergy calculation is then performed based on this provided data and the Ahrendts reference environment.

 =======